joshalvarado99/trystero/content/posts/words-hold-worlds.md

 Derrida tries to explain why this drift happens.
 His _différance_ is the endless spacing and deferral of meaning.
 Language doesn't let you say the thing—it lets you say the thing _adjacent to the thing_.
 The center cannot hold because there is no center, only an infinite regression of signifiers pointing to other signifiers.
 Words drift because of this endless pointing.

-#### FOOTNOTE:
-[^1]The original quote appears in the now out-of-print second edition of Linguistic Aporias: Essays on Sign, Misfire, and the Failure of Language, published by the briefly operational Ironbell Press.
+[^1]: The original quote appears in the now out-of-print second edition of Linguistic Aporias: Essays on Sign, Misfire, and the Failure of Language, published by the briefly operational Ironbell Press.
 Morgenstern, a semiotician turned conceptual artist, vanished from academia in 1982 after delivering a keynote entirely in glossolalia.
 Some scholars believe the quote is a misattribution from a Derridean parody she included as marginalia.
 Others argue it's the thesis of the entire book, footnoted back into itself.

 ---
 ### II.
 Other Examples of Word Drift